 the animal by-products are Category 3 material referred to in Article 10, point (a) and (b)(i) and (ii) of Regulation (EC) No 1069/2009;

-animal by-products of porcine species and poultry are not mixed;
+animal by-products of porcine species and poultry are not mixed with any other PAP;

+the animal by-products have been deep-frozen at the approved slaughterhouse of origin or have been preserved in accordance with Union legislation in such a way to prevent spoiling between dispatch and delivery to the processing plant of destination approved for the production of Category 3 processed animal protein;

+4. animal by-products have been obtained in accordance with Annex IV, Chapter III, Section G point(a)(i) to (iv) or Section H point (a)(i) to (iv) to Regulation (EC) No 999/2001;

+5. animal by-products have been transported in accordance with first paragraph of point (b) of Annex IV, Chapter III, Section G or point (b) of Annex IV, Chapter III, Section H to Regulation (EC) No 999/2001;

-3. the animal by-products have undergone all precautions to avoid contamination with pathogenic agents;
+6. the animal by-products have undergone all precautions to avoid contamination with pathogenic agents;

-4. the animal by-products were packed in new packaging preventing any leakage or in packaging which has been cleaned and disinfected before use;
+7. the animal by-products were packed in new packaging preventing any leakage or in packaging which has been cleaned and disinfected before use;